EVALUATION

 Each submission is graded across the following criteria

-The grants process, governance and final shortlist is overseen and approved by the Lord Mayor’s Charitable Foundation.
+The grants process, governance and final shortlist is overseen and approved by Lord Mayor’s Charitable Foundation.

 MWF Grants Committee is responsible for the following